amanocha/promotion_candidate_cache/README.md

 **Reference:**
 Priyank Faldu, Jeff Diamond, and Boris Grot.
 [A Closer Look at Lightweight Graph Reordering](https://doi.org/10.1109/IISWC47752.2019.9041948).
 In *Proceedings of the 19th IEEE International Symposium on Workload Characterization (IISWC)*.
 IEEE, 2020, pages 1–13.

+## Other Applications

+We also use memory-intensive applications *canneal* and *dedup* from the [PARSEC](https://parsec.cs.princeton.edu/) benchmark suite and *mcf*, *omnetpp*, and *xalancbmk* from the [SPEC2017](https://www.spec.org/cpu2017/) benchmark suite.
+For the PARSEC benchmarks, we use the *native* inputs and for the SPEC2017 benchmarks, we use the workload-specific datasets provided to measure runtime speed.
+We made modest modifications, e.g. argument parsing, to these applications to fit our workflow.
+If you would like these modified workloads to use with our workflow, please contact us.

 ## Experiments

 ### Prerequisites